-The tunnel and the shafts will be double-lined for water tightness.
-The primary lining will be 350mm thick, with fibre reinforced precast concrete segments.
-The secondary lining will be 300mm thick fibre reinforced concrete cast.
-The primary walls of the shafts will be of reinforced concrete.
+The tunnel and the shafts are double-lined for water tightness.
+The primary lining is 350mm-thick, with fibre reinforced precast concrete segments.
+The secondary lining is 300mm-thick fibre-reinforced concrete cast.
+The primary walls of the shafts are of reinforced concrete.

 Works at Beckton began in September 2010, and those at Abbey Mills a year later.
 TBM Busy Lizzie was custom-built to suit the construction condition.
-It is 120m in length and at 8.88m in diameter.
-The largest part of the machine is the seven metre-diameter cutterhead.
+It is 120m in length and 8.88m in diameter.
+The largest part of the machine is the 7m-diameter cutterhead.

 The machine was transported from Germany by barge along the River Rhine to Rotterdam, and then across the North Sea to Tilbury.
 It was carried to the site in 60 lorry loads.

-Busy Lizzie was lowered at 80m depth in December 2011.
+Busy Lizzie was lowered at an 80m depth in December 2011.
 The machine mixes 100t of excavated chalk with water for every one metre of tunnel dug.
 The slurry is transported to a pipe for being treated above ground.
-The tunnel will be dug at 17m a day.
+The tunnel was dug at 17m a day.

 Busy Lizzie commenced drilling of the tunnel in February 2012.
-It is expected to reach the connection shaft in November 2012.
+It reached the connection shaft in November 2012.

 Excavation of the last two shafts, Beckton pumping station and Abbey Mills, was completed in September 2012.
-The TBM will be lowered into the shafts in 2014.
+The TBM was lowered into the shafts in 2014.